-Check Stereo Output and use the adjacent field to select a pair of outputs (Out 1,2-7,8 and Submix 1-8 in Standalone Mode, or Out 1,2-31,32 in Controller Mode.
-MPC Live/MPC Live II do not use Out 7,8 and MPC One/MPC Key 61/MPC Key 37 do not use Out 3,4-7,8 in Standalone Mode, but displays them to maintain compatibility with MPC X, which does use them).
+Check Stereo Output and use the adjacent field to select a pair of outputs (Out 1,2-7,8 and Submix 1-8 in Standalone Mode, or Out 1,2-31,32 in Controller Mode; MPC Live does not use Out 7,8 in Standalone Mode but displays them to maintain compatibility with MPC X, which does use them).
 The mixdown will be taken from these outputs.